 “Our client had an active, fulfilling life with his wife of many years before the incident.
 Although no amount of money can bring that back, the settlement provided them with the finances needed to get on with the rest of their lives and held those responsible accountable.” – Attorney Fred Pritzker

 Our job as your attorneys will be to get you full compensation if you were paralyzed in a crash.
 This means getting money for all expected future medical expenses, lost income and other losses.
-It also means getting pain and suffering compensation that gives you some sense of justice being done.
+It also means getting pain and suffering compensation, which includes amounts for disability, emotional suffering and loss of quality of life.

 Your lawyer needs to aggressively pursue those responsible for your injuries, knowing that these are often multi-million-dollar cases.
 This is not a time to hire a lawyer because he or she seems nice.
 You need the best attorney you can find.Free Consultation with a Lawyer

 The spine, also referred to as the “backbone,” is not one bone, but several bones, called “vertebrae,” that extend from the back of the head down to the hips.
-Between these vertebrae are intervertebral disks that cushion the vertebrae and keep them in place.
+Between these vertebrae are disks that cushion the vertebrae and keep them in place.
 The spinal cord runs through these vertebrae.